 - If scope is present, it checks that the scope matches the requested service operation.

 - It checks that the access token has not expired by verifying the expiration time in the access token against the current data/time.

-3. If the verification is successful, the NF Service producer shall execute the requested service and responds back to the NF Service consumer.
-Otherwise it shall reply based on Oauth 2.0 error response defined in RFC 6749 [43].
-The NF service consumer may store the received token(s).
+If the verification is successful, the NF Service producer is expected to execute the requested service and responds back to the NF Service consumer.
+Otherwise it replies based on Oauth 2.0 error response defined in RFC 6749 [12].
+The NF service consumer optinally stores the received token(s).
 Stored tokens may be re-used for accessing service(s) from producer NF type listed in claims (scope, audience) during their validity time.

 Threat References: TR 33.926 [4], clause 6.3.3.1, Incorrect Verification of Access Tokens